Salt Lake City Public Library: 1994 hostage incident

 On March 7, 1994, a gunman took several hostages in a conference room on the second floor of the old main branch building.
 The library was evacuated and SWAT teams were called in during a six-hour siege, which ended in the death of the gunman and the freeing of the hostages.

 Move to the current location

 After celebrating the library's 100th anniversary in early 1998, an $84 million library bond was approved to relocate the library in a new building, north half a block, to its current location.
 The firm Moshe Safdie and Associates partnered with a local architecture firm, VCBO Architecture, to design the building, which opened to the public on February 8, 2003.
-The former building in Library Square houses The Leonardo, a museum of science, technology and creativity.
+The former building in Library Square housed The Leonardo, a museum until 2025.
+It remains the home of Ken Sanders Rare Books.

 On September 15, 2006, a small bomb exploded in the third floor of the main building.
 No one was hurt, and the damage sustained by the building was a broken window.
 Eastbound traffic on the streets of 400 South and 200 East was closed as 400 people were forced to evacuate.